PaulSquires/WinFBE/Help/WinFBX/DateTime/CPowerTime Class.md

 # <a name="AddMSeconds"></a>AddMSeconds

 Adds the specified number of milliseconds to this **CPowerTime** object.
-The valid values for this member are 1 through 999.
 You can subtract milliseconds by using a negative number.

 ```
 SUB AddSeconds (BYVAL nSeconds AS LONG)